shaul-yermol/tcp-message-server/README.md

 # Server.cpp

 This project is a simple example of a TCP message server written in C++.
-The server should listen on a given port, receive connections from clients and print them to `stdout`.
+The server should listen on a given TCP port, receive messages from clients and print them to `stdout`.
 For every message received it should reply the client with "OK" message.
 ### Message format
 The message can contain any printable characters, `\n` caracter is a message delimiter.
 Maximum message length should not exceed `1024` characters (including delimiters).
 ### Build